Philosophical Exigencies of Christian Religion

 Although a towering figure in the history of twentieth-century Catholic thought, the later systematic works of Maurice Blondel have been largely inaccessible in the English-speaking world.
-Oliva Blanchette, who previously translated Blondel’s early ground-breaking work Action (1893), now offers the first English translation of Blondel’s final work to be published, Philosophical Exigencies of Christian Religion.
-This work of transition from mere philosophy to a consideration of Christian religion consists of two main essays, The Christian Sense and the shorter On Assimilation [to the Divine], followed by a Reconsideration of the Whole and an Appendix of Clarifications and Admonitions written in answer to an inquiry by a young scholar about method.
+Oliva Blanchette, who previously translated Blondel’s early groundbreaking work Action (1893), now offers the first English translation of the final work Blondel himself signed off on the day before he died, Philosophical Exigencies of Christian Religion.
+This work of transition from mere philosophy to a consideration of Christian religion consists of two main essays, The Christian Sense and the shorter On Assimilation, followed by a Reconsideration and Global View and an Appendix: Clarifications and Admonitions written in answer to an inquiry by a young scholar about method.

 Philosophical Exigencies of Christian Religion is critical for understanding Blondel’s thought.
 This high-quality translation and Blanchette’s concise preface will appeal not only to philosophers and theologians but also to spiritual writers and directors of spiritual retreats in the Ignatian and Jesuit traditions.

 Maurice Blondel (1861–1949) was a philosopher born in Dijon, France, and educated at the École Normale Supérieure.
 Blondel defended his thesis, L’action, in 1893 at the Sorbonne.
 Blondel at first was refused a university position on the grounds of having taken an improperly religious position in his philosophy but finally received a professorship in Aix in 1897.